mtkleet/dotfiles/README.md

 5. Restart prompt.

 My theme of choice is [Solarized Dark](https://github.com/altercation/solarized).
 However, I included many different schemes in [my settings.json](https://github.com/g4cm4n/dotfiles/blob/master/windows/settings.json).
-If you decide to use another one, remeber about installing according dircolors to it.
+If you decide to use another one, remeber about installing according zsh-dircolors as well.

 If you want to achieve similar look for [posh](https://github.com/PowerShell/PowerShell) or cmd, inspect files inside ```dotfiles\windows```.
 Try to adapt them to your environment, as my config has many dependencies.
 Most of them can be installed with the help of [scoop: command line installer for windows](https://github.com/lukesampson/scoop).
 Bare in mind, these settings are experimental and I frequently change them along with development progression of [Windows Subsystem for Linux](https://github.com/microsoft/WSL) and [Windows Terminal](https://github.com/microsoft/terminal).
 Surely though, with improved interoperability between Win10 and WSL2, in the near future it should be possible to optimize them easily and eliminate most exisiting annoyances/issues.